 In between the starting of the sit-ins in February and the successful outcome by May 10th, there was a lot of push and pull between the protestors, law enforcement, the merchants, the city government and the pro-segregation supporters.
 This included 81 arrests of student protestors on Feb.
 27th (but no arrests of any of the attackers), a Bi-racial committee appointed by Mayor Ben West to investigate segregation in the city, and a bombing at the home of Z. Alexander Looby on April 19th (lead lawyer representing the students arrested on Feb.
 27th) that led to a confrontation of the Mayor and a visit by Dr. King to Fisk University.

 April 20, 1960

 The day after the home of Z. Alexander Looby was bombed, Dr. King made a visit to Nashville to speak at Fisk University.
 Unfortunately his speech too was threatened with similar violent tactics, with the event being delayed for about an hour due to a bomb threat.
-That only further encouraged Dr. King and his followers though; when his speech finally began just before 9 p.m. (the event was supposed to begin around 7:30 p.m.), Dr. King said that "the diehards should know by now that bombs will not stop us" - this also referring to the home of Councilman Looby, who was lucky to not have been injured in the bombing, nor was his wife.
+When his speech finally began just before 9 p.m. (the event was supposed to begin around 7:30 p.m.), Dr. King said that "the diehards should know by now that bombs will not stop us" - this also referring to the home of Councilman Looby, who was lucky to not have been injured in the bombing, nor was his wife.